valeriorlandini/sonus/ReadMe.md

 Next run `cmake --build . --config Release` or open the Xcode project from this "build" folder and use the GUI.

-Note: you can add the `-j4` option where "4" is the number of cores to use.
+Note: you can add the `-jX` option where X is the number of cores to use (e.g. `-j4`).
 This can help speed up your builds, though it may sometimes interleave the error output, making troubleshooting more challenging.

-If you are running on a Mac M1 machine, you will likely see an error `cannot be loaded due to system security policy` when loading your externals in Max.
+If you are running on a Mac M1+ machine, you will likely see an error `cannot be loaded due to system security policy` when loading your externals in Max.
 To resolve this, you can ad-hoc codesign your external with `codesign --force --deep -s - myobject.mxo`.

 ### Windows